barstoolbluz/ghcli/README.md

 - System keyring implements OS-native security
 - Encrypted files use system-derived keys that can't be easily guessed
 - Network traffic only occurs during GitHub API validation
+- Git credential helper offers the same level of security as your system's credential storage

 **Linux Keyring Note**:
 On Linux, with both GNOME Keyring and KWallet it is possible to dump credentials if an attacker gains access to your active, unlocked session.
 While sufficient for most use cases, they don't match the security of dedicated password managers.